Dry Eye Syndrome

 How Do You Treat Dry Eye Syndrome?

 Dry eye can be treated in several ways.
 It is not generally a condition that is cured (depending on the cause), but it can be managed.
-The most common approach to controlling mild dry eye syndrome is with the use of over-the-counter ointments and artificial tears to lubricate the cornea.
+The most common approach to controlling mild dry eye syndrome is the use of over-the-counter ointments and artificial tears to lubricate the cornea.

 Frequently Asked Questions